LiberTEM/LiberTEM/docs/source/contributing.rst

 information.
 You should also update the test suite and add test cases for your contribution.
 See the section `Code coverage`_ below on how to check if your new code is covered by tests.

-To make sure our code base stays readable, we have follow a `Code Style`_.
+To make sure our code base stays readable, we follow a `Code Style`_.

 Please update ``packaging/creators.json`` with your author information when you contribute to LiberTEM for the first time.
 This helps us to keep track of all contributors and give credit where credit is due!
 Please let us know if you wouldn't like to be credited. ``contributors.rst`` and  ``creators.rst`` in ``docs/source`` are generated from the JSON files with ``python scripts/build-authors-contributors``.